addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

      -
         + During this exercise, we will use one (1) EIP.
 This EIP will be mapped to an Instance.
         + This EIP is allocated and mapped as part of a CloudFormation Stack.
-   * - Application Load Balancing
+   * - Application Load-balancing
      -
         + Between $0.0225 and $0.034 per Application Load Balancer-hour (or partial hour), depending on your region.
         + Between $0.008 and $0.011 per LCU-hour (or partial hour), depending on your region.
      -
         + It is not expected that this Load balancer will need to be running for more than one hour.
-   * - Network Load Balancing
+   * - Network Load-balancing
      -
         + Between $0.0225 and $0.034 per Network Load Balancer-hour (or partial hour), depending on your region.
         + Between $0.006 and $0.0083 per LCU-hour (or partial hour), depending on your region.